-To configure the PLX8x-EIP-61850 gateway, follow these topics in the same order as they appear in this chapter.
+To configure the PLX82-EIP-61850 gateway, follow these topics in the order as they appear.

 You must import the Intelligent Electronic Device (IED) files before you configure the EtherNet/IP device so that the ProSoft EIP-61850 Configuration Manager can help with the EtherNet/IP configuration after you set up the IEDs in the ProSoft EIP-61850 Configuration Manager.